TosbackCgusBridge-Bot/CGUs-versions/Constantcontact/Privacy Policy.md

 Data Transfer

-In order for us to provide the Services to you, your personal information will be transferred to, and stored at/processed in the United States.
+In order for us to fulfill your request or provide the Services to you, your personal information will be transferred to, and stored at/processed in the United States.
 Your personal data is also processed by staff operating outside the European Economic Area (EEA), such as in India and the Philippines, who work for us or for one of our suppliers.
 We will take all steps reasonably necessary to ensure that your personal data is treated securely and in accordance with this notice.

 For transfers of personal information within the Endurance corporate family, such transfer will be under the Commission’s model contracts for the transfer of personal data to third countries (i.e., the standard contractual clauses), pursuant to Decision 2004/915/EC and 2010/87/EU.

 For transfers of data to third parties, such transfers will either (i) be under the Commission’s model contracts for the transfer of personal data to third countries (i.e., the standard contractual clauses), pursuant to Decision 2004/915/EC and 2010/87/EU. or (ii) rely on the EU-US Privacy Shield Framework and the Swiss-US Privacy Shield Framework.

-Endurance’s Constant Contact, Ecomdash, Bluehost, Fast Domain, Host Monster and Just Host brands (together known as “Covered Entities”) participate in and have certified their compliance with the EU-U.S. Privacy Shield Framework and the Swiss-U.S. Privacy Shield Framework (together, the “Frameworks”).
+Although not currently relied upon as a legal basis for transfers, Endurance’s Constant Contact, Ecomdash, Bluehost, Fast Domain, Host Monster and Just Host brands (together known as “Covered Entities”) participate in and have certified their compliance with the EU-U.S. Privacy Shield Framework and the Swiss-U.S. Privacy Shield Framework (together, the “Frameworks”).
 The Covered Entities are committed to subjecting all personal data received from European Union (EU) member countries and Switzerland, respectively, in reliance on each Privacy Shield Framework, to the Framework’s applicable Principles.
-To learn more about the Privacy Shield Framework, and to view our certifications, visit the U.S. Department of Commerce at https://www.privacyshield.gov/list
+To learn more about the Privacy Shield Framework, and to view our certifications, visit the U.S. Department of Commerce at **https://www.privacyshield.gov/list**

 The Covered Entities are responsible for the processing of personal data they receive, under each Privacy Shield Framework, and subsequently transfer to a third party acting as an agent on its behalf.
 The Covered Entities comply with the Privacy Shield Principles for all onward transfers of personal data from the EU and Switzerland, including the onward transfer liability provisions.